-Grants and Contributions Receivable:
+Grants, Pledge and Contributions Receivable:

-Substantially all the Organization's grants and contributions receivable are with government agencies, charitable foundations, individuals or major corporations.
+Substantially all the Organization's grants, pledge and contributions receivable are with government agencies, charitable foundations, individuals or major corporations.
 Such receivables are periodically reviewed by management for collectability.
-At December 31, 2016 and 2015, an allowance for doubtful accounts was deemed not necessary.
+At December 31, 2017 and 2016, an allowance for doubtful accounts was not deemed necessary.

-Pledges receivable at December 31, 2016, include \$50,000 due in less than one year and \$29,963 due in one to four years; net of a discount to present value of \$37.
-For long-term pledges receivable, a discount rate of .125% is being utilized.
+Pledges receivable at December 31, 2017, include \$15,000 due in less than one year and \$14,907, due in one to four years; net of a discount to present value of \$93.
+Pledges receivable at December 31, 2016, include \$50,000 due in less than one year and \$29,907, due in one to four years; net of a discount to present value of \$93.
+For long-term pledges receivable, a discount rate of 4.5% is being utilized.
 The policy of the Organization is to amortize all pledge discounts using the effective interest method.